cchauche/basic-react-setup/README.md

 ### Installing Babel

-- For using React you will need to install the following packages using npm:
+- For using Babel with javascript and React you will need to install the following packages using npm:
   - `babel-loader` - This connects Babel and Webpack
   - `@babel/core` - Transpile ES2015+ (ES6) to backwards compatible JavaScript
   - `@babel/preset-env` - Provides smart default presets for converting your ES6 to ES5